yann-Choho/Colorizing-puzzle-app-improved/README.md

 To develop the app, we followed several steps.
 * **Scrap images** : to obtain enough images to train the model, we scrapped images on Google Image.
 The scripts for this part are available in the folder `scraping_images`. `scraping.py` does the scraping, and `color_to_bw.py` resizes the images and converts them to black and white.
 The commands to use to run them are specified at the top of each script.
 The images are stored in the subfolder `images`, and are in separate zip files in order to stay under the maximum file size in GitHub.
 * **Train a colorization model** : we then trained a Convolutional Neural Network on the images in order to set up a model able to colorize greyscale images.
 The training is done in the folder `colorization_model`.
-The script `colorization_training.py` trains the CNN and saves the optimal parameters in `model1.pth`.
+The script `colorization_training.py` trains the CNN and saves the optimal parameters in `model1.pth`. `colorization_visu.py` allows to see the colorization on new images.
 *  **Develop app** : we developed the puzzle application and linked it to the trained model in order to colorize the puzzle images.
 The main code for the application is in `app.py`.

 ## Notes on running the scripts